top of page

 gailannbrown701

 The world is rediscovering Julia Child and Coq au vin is one of the easiest and most beloved dishes from her classic Cookbook and TV series.
-This version is easier than the original and costs around $16.
+This version is easier than the original and costs around $15.

 As a young woman and university student, I bought my first copy of Julia Child's "Mastering the Art of French Cooking" and wore it out, cooking classic French dishes for my classmates.
 It was a challenging task since so many of the ingredients were hard to find or expensive.
-Fast forward a few (ahem) years and I'm still cooking classic French food, but there are so many more options for finding ingredients at reasonable prices.
+Fast-forward a few (ahem) years, and I'm still cooking classic French food, but there are so many more options for finding ingredients at reasonable prices.
 Further, many recipes have been updated with simpler instructions.

 In this post, I reference not only the classic recipe but also modifications made at SeriousEats.com.
 I invite you to read it; although it is long, it is worth your time.

-Now a word on the chicken: I always make this dish with leg quarters.
-If you love chicken breast, make it with a whole bird cut into quarters, but the leg quarters are tastier and cheaper.
-Also, if you are making this dish for a dinner party, it looks so elegant.
-I can find 4 pounds of superior leg quarters for under $4.
-(Try wildforkfoods.com, Aldi, or Walmart - all have good options around $1/pound.)
-If you decide to include the chicken breasts, make sure and check out the information on the seriouseats.com recipe - the author advocates marinating the breasts in wine overnight and putting the breasts in the pot midway through cooking the other pieces to limit the dryness of the breast pieces, which are more prone to overcooking.
-I see no reason to cook the more expensive breast portions of the bird, since it is so hard to cook them properly in this dish.
+If you decide to include the chicken breasts, make sure to check out the information on the seriouseats.com recipe.
+The author advocates marinating the breasts in wine overnight and putting them in the pot midway through cooking the other pieces to limit the dryness of the breast pieces, which are more prone to overcooking.
+I see no reason to cook the more expensive breast portions of the bird since it is so hard to cook them properly in this dish.
 So, I’m including directions for leg quarters only.

-Ingredients ($16)
+Ingredients ($14-16)

 Please Note: Although I try to keep all the recipes here under $12, the addition of wine puts this recipe a few dollars higher in cost.

-• 4-5 leg quarters, with the back removed and retained for stock. ($4, wildforkfoods.com)
+• 4-5 leg quarters, with the back removed and retained for stock. ($2.60-$4, Walmart of wildforkfoods.com)

 • 4 oz. salt pork, cut into 1/4-inch strips (Walmart, $2)